 - fixed PR interval

-- The QRS complex will likely be wide click here to see why»
+- The QRS complex will likely be wide

 Second-degree AV block (Type 2) should be treated with immediate transcutaneous pacing or transvenous pacing because there is risk that electrical impulses will not be able to reach the ventricles and produce ventricular contraction.

 Atropine may be attempted if immediate TCP is not available or time is needed to initiate TCP.
-Atropine should not be relied upon and it the case of myocardial ischemia it should be avoided.
+Atropine should not be relied upon and in the case of myocardial ischemia it should be avoided.